zarusz/SlimMessageBus/docs/intro.md

 ## Provider specific functionality

 Providers introduce more settings and some subtleties to the above documentation.
-For example Apache Kafka requires `mbb.Group(string)` for consumers to declare the consumer group, Azure Service Bus uses `mbb.SubscriptionName(string)` to set subscription name of the consumer, while Memory provider does not use anything like it.
+For example Apache Kafka requires `mbb.KafkaGroup(string)` for consumers to declare the consumer group, Azure Service Bus uses `mbb.SubscriptionName(string)` to set subscription name of the consumer, while Memory provider does not use anything like it.

 Providers:
 * [Apache Kafka](provider_kafka.md)